ceddlyburge/tournament-organiser/README.md

   - [ ] want to be able to cancel editing
   - [ ] attempt to add a team with no name
   - [ ] optimisation can't create an optimised order.
+  - [ ] delete games so that a team is no longer playing, should remove the team from the list
 - [ ] maybe sort out history / routing if I can be bothered
 - [ ] do drag drop / touch reordering if possible.
 This might lead to a 4th page.
 Maybe "Tweak"
 - [ ] maybe have an info / help button on each page (could also have a button to auto fill some stuff).
 Maybe empty state can handle this though